Details

 If you're writing a lengthy eNewsletter, it used to be common practice to create a table of contents at the top, then have it link down to various sections within your email.

 Sadly, many email clients (Gmail, Yahoo, Outlook online, etc) have dropped support for this function.
-As such, we no longer support it either - as it would have been 'broken' for many of your email recipients.
+As such, we no longer support it either with an automated / out-of-the-box solution - as it would have been 'broken' for many of your email recipients.

 Another way of achieving this is to create one main email and link the various sections / articles off to other, smaller, 'article specific' emails that you've built in our platform ...and we have a guide for this too!